JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

     println(persons.sortedWith(compareBy(Person::name, Person::age)))
 }
 ```
-{kotlin-runnable="true"}
+{kotlin-runnable="true" id="comparison-kotlin"}

 ## Sequences

-In Java, generate a sequence of numbers this way:
+In Java, you can generate a sequence of numbers this way:

 ```java
 // Java